nathanchilton/date-ranges/README.md

 - Create an HTTP endpoint which would receive a POST request and return a response.
   - I began this journey with by putting together a ["Hello World" endpoint in Clojure](https://github.com/nathanchilton/hello-world-donkey) using the [Donkey](https://github.com/AppsFlyer/donkey) framework, which I see is now "no longer maintained".
 - Split a String of comma-separated values into an array/list
-- Parse a JSON-formatted string and returns a Clojure data structure
+- Parse a JSON-formatted string and returns a Clojure data structure (my version can also accept and return the data in JSON format)
 - Generate a JSON-formatted string from a Clojure data structure
 - Compare a string to a regex to see if it matches the expected date format
 - Divide a list of date strings into collections of valid and invalid dates (depending upon whether they match a regular expression)